Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

 With the FZ loss specification (\ref{FZ_sp}), we solve the following minimization problem to obtain estimates of $\boldsymbol{\theta}_{1,\tau}$ and $\boldsymbol{\theta}_{2,\tau}$:

-However, joint minimization over $\left(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2}\right)$ in (\ref{FZ_sp_emp_loss}) could be computationally nontrivial, since the function $LQ_{\tau}\left(q,y\right)$ involves the term $\max\left(q-y,0\right)$, which has a kink and is thus not everywhere differentiable. \citet{PFC_2019} adopted a smoothed approximation to the objective function in their FZ loss minimization problem.
-They solved the smoothed problem to obtain an approximate solution, which is then used as an initial guess in a non-gradient based numerical procedure for the joint minimization of the original non-smoothed objective function in the estimation problem.
-Here we propose an alternative computational approach, which can be efficiently and stably implemented for solving the problem (\ref{FZ_sp_emp_loss}).
+However, joint minimization over $\left(\boldsymbol{\theta}_{1},\boldsymbol{\theta}_{2}\right)$ in (\ref{FZ_sp_emp_loss}) could be computationally nontrivial, as the function $LQ_{\tau}\left(q,y\right)$ involves the term $\max\left(q-y,0\right)$, which has a kink and is thus not everywhere differentiable. \citet{PFC_2019} adopted a smoothed approximation of the objective function in their FZ loss minimization problem.
+They solved the smoothed problem to obtain an approximate solution, which was then used as an initial estimate in a non-gradient based numerical procedure for the joint minimization of the original non-smoothed objective function in the estimation problem.
+Here we propose an alternative computational approach, which can be efficiently and stably implemented to solve the problem (\ref{FZ_sp_emp_loss}).